Skip to main content

 The Ritchie Brace is a specialised type of ankle-foot orthosis (AFO) designed to provide support, alignment, and stability for patients with complex foot and ankle conditions.
 Unlike traditional rigid braces, the Ritchie Brace combines a supportive ankle structure with a custom foot orthotic base, allowing for controlled movement while improving comfort and function.

-At Foot Foundation, our podiatrists and physiotherapists prescribe and fit Ritchie Braces to help patients regain mobility, reduce pain, and prevent further deterioration of foot and ankle conditions.
+At Foot and Ankle Rehabilitation, our podiatrists and physiotherapists prescribe and fit Ritchie Braces to help patients regain mobility, reduce pain, and prevent further deterioration of foot and ankle conditions.

 Who Can Benefit from a Ritchie Brace?